TarsCloud/TarsDocs_en/dev/tarsbenchmark/tars-guide.md

 ### <a id="tb-chapter-1"></a>1.2.
 Case file generation

-Use the tars2case tool to automatically generate the use cases needed by the tb tool.
+Use the tars2case tool to automatically generate the cases needed by the tb tool.
 The tars2case tool generates their each case of rpc functions.
 The values of the parameters can be modified according to the service needs.

 ```text
 /usr/local/tars/cpp/tools/tars2case Demo.tars --dir=benchmark